4.26 Family and Medical LeaveSee version history

 B. Designation of Paid Leave

-Sick leave is required to be used concurrently with FMLA leave taken for any purpose that otherwise qualifies for sick leave under 4.17 Sick Leave.
+Sick leave is required to be used concurrently with FMLA leave taken for any purpose that otherwise qualifies for sick leave under 4.17 Sick Leave Policy.
 Accrued vacation/personal/bonus or any other authorized leave is required to be used concurrently with any FMLA leave.
 Once an employee's leave is exhausted, any remaining FMLA leave is unpaid.

 C. Maintenance of Health Benefits